-The questions are in ‘best of five’ multiple choice format.
+These are sample ‘Best of Five’ questions in the style of the SCE.
 This format, in addition to testing core knowledge and comprehension, also assesses the ability to interpret information and to solve clinical problems.
 There will be five options – one correct answer and four alternatives to the correct answer.
 The four distractors will be closely related to the preferred option but less correct, therefore acting as plausible alternatives.

 The selected metrics report provides details about the previous year's examination.
 All the statistics are intended to help candidates to be more informed and better prepared for the examination.
 The reports are also available to other stakeholders (e.g. deaneries’ representatives, board members, trainees’ supervisors) who would like to find out more about candidates’ performance in order to be able to make informed decisions about training programmes or examination standards.

 Click here to get alerts on the opening of application periods as well as info/tips on revision/preparation resources and more!